prudhvi-nakkina/webapp-fork/README.md

 ## Assignment-8 features

 - As a developer, I can implement continuous delivery by refreshing launch template
-- As a developer, I can implement ssl encryption
+- As a developer, I can implement ssl encryption for website

 ## Requirements